What is Divorce Mediation

 2) Check with your local Community Dispute Resolution Center (CDRC).
 Most CDRCs offer free mediation of parenting disputes.
 For help to resolve financial or other aspects of divorce (e.g., support, property and debt division), couples can ask for a referral list of trained, divorce mediators who can take cases on a fee-for-service basis.

-3) Contact the New York State Unified Court System's Collaborative Family Law Center.
-The Center offers free divorce mediation to qualifying couples living in New York City.
+3) Contact the Divorce Mediation Clinic at the Benjamin N. Cardozo School of Law.
+The clinic offers free divorce mediation to qualifying couples living in New York City.
 If you and your spouse are eligible, you may get up to four, 90-minute sessions with program mediators (or six sessions, if you have children).
 Both spouses must agree to participate.
 Note: Referrals to divorce mediation will not be made in cases involving domestic violence or child abuse or where one spouse cannot locate the other.